Case Study

 Why I Built This

-Vendors unanimously declared a direct local sync "impossible" due to proprietary software locks and WAN heartbeat requirements—leaving the client dependent on expensive, fragile cloud infrastructure.
+Vendor solutions defaulted to cloud-based sync due to proprietary software locks and WAN heartbeat requirements—leaving the client dependent on expensive, fragile cloud infrastructure.

 The WAN Dependency